 Are you using CD’s, the radio? or have you moved onto a few paid streaming services?

 If so what streaming music service are you using Spotify, Tidal, Deezer, Pandora or Apple Music or even Podcasts or just Sirius/XM or good old fashioned AM/FM radio?
 Some people love being able to listen to an audio book from their favorite author.
 From our point of view the more we know about what and how you want to listen to the more we can help guide you to a solution that will tick all boxes while still being easy to use.
-For some clients a simple
+For some clients a simple Sonos system is just perfect for others something more comprehensive is whats required.

 Don’t worry if you are not using a streaming service yet we have solutions that don’t use streaming services.
-I have also written a blog on
+I have also written a blog on "Which streaming music service is right for me?" if you are considering dipping your toe in the world of music streaming service’s and you are not sure which service is right for you this blog will help guide you to the right streaming service.

 How many members of the family are there going to be using the home audio system?